tboeckmann/analytics_manager_637/README.md

 This should be completed within 48 hours.

-1) What is the average goal amount of funded projects;
+1) What is the average goal amount of funded projects?
 2) what average goal amount of non-funded project?
 3) What are the top 20 keywords of funded projects?
 3) What are the top 20 keywords of non-funded projects?